 Considering that there are financial markets around the world operating at different times, it is possible to bet forex 24 hours a day and seven days a week.

-As stated before, forex betting is buying or selling currencies with the main goal of making a profit.
+Forex betting is a form of financial betting that involves buying or selling currencies with the main goal of making a profit.
 The main objective is to exchange one currency for another one hoping that the price will change where you want the currency you buy to increase in value compared to the value of the one you sold.

-Here is a basic example of a forex bet using Euros (EUR) and US Dollars (USD):
+Here is a basic example using Euros (EUR) and US Dollars (USD):

 You decide to purchase 10,000 Euros with a EUR/USD exchange rate of 1.1700.
 At the exchange rate, you are spending $11,700 to buy those 10,000 Euros.